 (ix) Electronic matching of input tax credits all – across India thus making the process more transparent and accountable.

 (i) Final price of goods is expected to be lower due to seamless flow of input tax credit between the manufacturer, retailer and service supplier;

 (ii) It is expected that a relatively large segmen either exempted from tax or will suffer very low tax rates under a compounding scheme- purchases from such entities will cost less for the consumers;

 (iii) Average tax burden on companies is likely to come down which is expected to reduce prices and lower prices mean more consumption.

 Goods and Services Tax Network

 8. Goods and Services Tax Network (GSTN) has been set up by the Government as a private company under erstwhile Section 25 of the Companies Act, 1956.
-GSTN would provide three front end services, namely registration, payment and return to taxpayers.
-Besides providing these services to the taxpayers, GSTN would be developing back-end IT modules for 25 States who have opted for the same.
+GSTN would provide three front end services to the taxpayers namely registration, payment and return.
+Besides providing these services to the taxpayers, GSTN would be developing back-end IT modules for 27 States who have opted for the same.
 The migration of existing taxpayers has already started from November, 2016.
-The Revenue departments of both Centre and States are pursuing the presently registered taxpayers to complete the necessary formalities on the IT system operated by Goods and Services Tax Network (GSTN) for successful migration.
-About 60 percent of existing registrants have already migrated to the GST systems.
+The Revenue department of both Centre and States are pursuing the presently registered taxpayers to complete the necessary formalities on the IT system operated by Goods and Services Tax Network (GSTN) for successful migration.
+About 70 percent of existing registrants have already migrated to the GST systems.
 GSTN has already appointed M/s Infosys as Managed Service Provider (MSP) at a total project cost of around Rs 1380 crores for a period of five years.